ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems (Not sure if will fix)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5.
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn if P1 sees them first (or is in-range).
 (Side effect of current layout objects load patch)
+* Culling issue on Final Haunt for P2's screen when near force-fields